triumphantomato/cryptsidian/README.md

 This plugin is desktop-only and has been tested on OSX and Linux.
 It should work on Windows but has not been tested.

 This plugin has not gone through an independent security audit and should not be relied upon for critical security applications.

+Future changes to the Obsidian API may break this plugin.
+Forward compatibility is not guaranteed.

 ### Technical Notes
 Files are encrypted and overwritten in-place on disk.